 Babymoon is a phrase coined by childbirth educator Sheila Kitzinger to describe taking time off after the birth of a new baby to bond as a family.

-Create a meal plan your busy family will enjoy, and leave equipped to maintain that plan.
+Create a meal plan your busy family will enjoy, and leave the class equipped to adapt your meal plan to growing family and changes in your routine.

 Make house cleaning easier by adding your own homemade cleaning supplies to a simple cleaning routine